-	You can grab the patterns below for free until Sunday January 10th ... after that date they will only be available in the member's section which is also where I have added Snowman Letter Sequence.
+As of 2022 this activity can be found in the member's section which is also where I have added Snowman Letter Sequence.

 I set the snowman cards and color circles out in a basket making sure the colors were mixed up.
 The children picked a snowman card and then found the matching color circle and put it in the blank circle on the card.

-You can grab the patterns below for free until Sunday January 14th ... after that date they will only be available in the member's section which is also where I have added a snowman number sequence.
+As of 2022 this activity can be found in the member's section which is also where I have added a snowman number sequence.

-The free membership printable this week is snowman alphabet cards which are great for letter recognition and review.
+We are working on our snowman theme this week and I made alphabet cards which are great for letter recognition and review.
 I printed the patterns on cardstock paper ... cut them out and laminated them.